abooij/wiwikwlhott/faq.rst

                     that sends a point :math:`x:X` to its *truncation* :math:`|x|`, an element of the *truncated type* :math:`\|X\|`.

+.. [#proofirrelevance] The fact that witnesses are important also for
+                       propositions shows that the logic of
+                       propositions is not *proof irrelevant*.

 What is the difference between a type and its truncation?
 ---------------------------------------------------------